Network Fault Monitoring vs. Network Performance Monitoring

 Every IT administrator knows that users are typically complaining of two things: it doesn’t work or it’s slow.
-When it doesn’t work, it’s usually because something is down and we can rely on fault monitoring tools to notify us.
+When it doesn’t work, it’s usually because something is down and we can rely on Network Fault Monitoring tools to notify us.
 But where do we start when users complain of poor performance?
 And what tools are available to help us?
-In these situations, performance monitoring tools might be just what you need.
+In these situations, Network Performance Monitoring tools might be just what you need.

 There’s one thing with monitoring—any kind of monitoring: it seems like everyone has his own idea of what it is, or what it should be.
-Fortunately, this is not so much the case with fault monitoring and pretty much everyone agrees on what it is.
-In one sentence, fault monitoring is the process of detecting, isolating, and sometimes correcting malfunctions in networks.
+Fortunately, this is not so much the case with Network Fault Monitoring and pretty much everyone agrees on what it is.
+In one sentence, Network Fault Monitoring is the process of detecting, isolating, and sometimes correcting malfunctions in networks.
 The process involves maintaining and examining error logs, receiving and processing error notifications, tracing and identifying faults, and carrying diagnostic tests.

-Active fault monitoring was invented to address the shortcomings of the passive approach.
+Active Network Fault Monitoring: Active Network Fault Monitoring was invented to address the shortcomings of the passive approach.
 Instead of relying on devices to report faults, it actively—hence the name—monitors them.
 It will, for instance, use ping to ensure that devices are up and that they can be reached and raise an alarm whenever something abnormal is detected such as, a device that no longer responds.
-It just as centralized as passive fault monitoring as all tests are typically performed from the centralized monitoring system.
+It is just as centralized as passive Network Fault Monitoring - as all tests are typically performed from the centralized monitoring system.

-The best type of fault monitoring is, of course, one that combines both approaches.
-But active or passive, fault monitoring has a few disadvantages.
+The best type of Network Fault Monitoring is, of course, one that combines both approaches.
+But active or passive, Network Fault Monitoring has a few disadvantages.
 First, it is a reactive process.
 It will notify you that something is broken once it is broken.
 This is undeniably a good thing, but wouldn’t you rather be notified as soon as something is not working well instead of not working at all?
 Another disadvantage is that all components must be explicitly monitored.
 If a networking device is not configured to send its alerts to a passive monitoring system or is not polled by an active one, no one will ever be notified of issues with it.
-It is almost impossible to add fault monitoring on the devices you don't control such as the service providers routers and switches.
+It is almost impossible to add Network Fault Monitoring on the devices you don't control such as the service providers routers and switches.

-As much as Fault Monitoring was clearly defined, things are not so clear with performance monitoring.
+As much as Network Fault Monitoring was clearly defined, things are not so clear with Network Performance Monitoring.
 In fact, it seems like every monitoring tool vendor has its own definition of the term.
-For instance, some vendors of bandwidth usage monitoring tools will claim their tool is a performance monitoring tool.
+For instance, some vendors of bandwidth usage monitoring tools will claim their tool is a Network Performance Monitoring tool.
 To a certain extent, they are right.
 After all, available bandwidth is a valid measure of a network’s performance.
 Or is it really?

 We often compare networks to highways.
 After all, there are many similarities between the two.
 So, imagine a four-lane highway that has been designed to carry up to 7 600 vehicles per hour.
 The equivalent of bandwidth monitoring would be counting the vehicles passing a given point.
 For the purpose of this analogy, let’s say that we’ve counted 3 800 vehicles in an hour.
 This tells us that our highway is used at 50% of its capacity.

 Suppose you manage a cloud-based infrastructure which hosts business-critical applications and services.
-While fault monitoring would be useful and notify you if one of the components or systems stopped responding, you probably expect more from your monitoring solution.
-A true performance monitoring tool would go a step further and test that the actual performance of these systems and services is sufficient to support the productivity of its users.
+While Network Fault Monitoring would be useful and notify you if one of the components or systems stopped responding, you probably expect more from your monitoring solution.
+A true Network Performance Monitoring tool would go a step further and test that the actual performance of these systems and services is sufficient to support the productivity of its users.

-True performance monitoring tools will measure the actual performance of the complete network path by generating simulated traffic that mimics what users are doing and measuring exactly how long it takes to reach its destination.
-What you get from these systems is a real assessment of what the performance of your network is from the end user’s point of view.
-This includes the performance of the devices you don't have access to, but are in the network path, such as the service provider equipments.
+True Network Performance Monitoring tool will measure the actual performance of the complete network path by generating simulated traffic that mimics what users are doing and measuring exactly how long it takes to reach its destination.
+What you get from these systems is a real network assessment of what the performance of your network is from the end user’s point of view.
+This includes the performance of the devices you don't have access to, but are in the network path, such as the service provider equipment.

-There are a few places where performance monitoring really shines.
-One of them is the ability it provides to proactively detect upcoming issues.
+There are a few places where Network Performance Monitoring really shines.
+One of them is the ability it provides to proactively detect upcoming issues and identify existing network performance issues.
 The slightest performance degradation can trigger an alert, giving administrators enough time to determine the cause of the issue and potentially fix it before it has too much impact, often before it goes noticed by users.

-Another important strength of Performance Monitoring is how it can perform tests continuously.
+Another important strength of Network Performance Monitoring is how it can perform tests continuously.
 The best systems can be configured to run tests as often as required to offer the needed level of protection.
 The test frequency can be as short as every 500 ms. That is twice per second.
-With such a testing frequency, we can virtually talk about real-time performance monitoring.
+With such a testing frequency, we can virtually talk about real-time Network Performance Monitoring.

-But one of the biggest advantages of performance monitoring tools is that they will detect issues anywhere along the path between the agents.
+But one of the biggest advantages of Network Performance Monitoring tools is that they will detect issues anywhere along the path between the agents.
 This could include service provider devices.
-Although it usually features some form of centralized console used for configuration and reporting and often providing some form of dashboard, performance monitoring is not centralized and testing is typically carried between agents with the results sent to the console which rarely takes an active part in the actual monitoring.
+Although it usually features some form of centralized console used for configuration and reporting and often provides some form of dashboard, Network Performance Monitoring is not centralized and testing is typically carried between agents with the results sent to the console which rarely takes an active part in the actual monitoring.

-Performance monitoring is typically more complex than fault monitoring.
+Network Performance Monitoring is typically more complex than Network Fault Monitoring.
 But this complexity brings a level of sophistication that simply cannot be matched otherwise.
-Performance monitoring is like having an army of administrators constantly running tests from various points on your network.
+Network Performance Monitoring is like having an army of administrators constantly running tests from various points on your network.
 In fact, it’s actually better than an army of administrators because it can run tests much faster than any human could and it will react faster to any abnormal test result.

 One word of caution, though.
-When shopping for a performance monitoring tool, you need to make absolutely sure that this is really what you’re getting.
-There are far too many monitoring tools of various types calling themselves performance monitoring tools but many of them, while they provide a useful type of network monitoring—such as bandwidth usage, for instance, don’t truly monitor performance.
+When shopping for a Network Performance Monitoring tool, you need to make absolutely sure that this is really what you’re getting.
+There are far too many monitoring tools of various types calling themselves Network Performance Monitoring tools but many of them, while they provide a useful type of network monitoring—such as bandwidth usage, for instance, don’t truly monitor performance.
 At least not in the sense that we intend it, that is as a tool that measures the true performance of the network by simulating real user activity rather than extrapolating it from other measurements.